-An order issued by the City EngineerDirector of Public Works/City Engineer which requires that all construction activity on the site be stopped.
+An order issued by the Public Works Director/City Engineer which requires that all construction activity on the site be stopped.

 STORMWATER MANAGEMENT PLAN

 A comprehensive plan designed to reduce the discharge of pollutants from stormwater after the site has undergone final stabilization following completion of the construction activity.